anthill-platform/anthill/docs/installation.rst

     /opt/puppetlabs/puppet/bin/puppet agent --test --certname=<domain name of the machine> --environment=<environment>

-.. note:: If you’re trying to run puppet on a different machine from Puppet Server, the first run of the
+.. note:: If you’re trying to run Puppet Agent on a different machine from Puppet Server, the first run of the
     Agent might just return with ``Exiting; no certificate found and waitforcert is disabled`` error due to Agent certificate not being signed.
 To fix this, sign the Puppet Agent’s certificate on a Puppet Server
     node: ``/opt/puppetlabs/puppet/bin/puppet cert sign <domain name of the puppet agent's machine>`` and re-run.